diplomaticeditions/diplomaticeditions.github.io/about.md

 2. Full facsimile editions

-See further information about each standard in "[Guidelines for submissions](../guidelines)".
+(See further information about each standard in "[Guidelines for submissions](../guidelines)".)

+When an edition is accepted for publication, it is added to the next release both of the master branch of [ODE's github repository](https://github.com/diplomaticeditions/editions), and to the Canonical Text Service instance used by ODE's reading-browsing application.

+ODE only publishes complete diplomatic editions of texts.
+Editors may, however, submit partially complete editions for preliminary review.
+If these are accepted, they will be added to the `inprogress` branch of ODE's github repository, and to a separate Canonical Text Service instance serving unpublished work in progress.

 ## Access to editions ##